sdvdxl/influxdb.com/content/blog/2015/10/01/announcing_chronograf_0_2_0.md

 In this release, Chronograf has gained a servers pane, where you can add multiple InfluxDB servers, manage their settings, and control authentication settings on a per-server basis.

-Additionally, you can now specify a server, database, and retention policy on each query, allowing you to build a single graph with data from disparate sources.
+Additionally, you can now specify a server, database, and retention policy on each query, allowing you to build a single graph with data from multiple InfluxDB instances or with different levels of precision in your retention policies.

 ![Share and Embed](/img/blog/chronograf_0.2.0/4.png)